candlefinance/cache/README.md

 <br/>

-Using DiskCache for Android and MemoryJar for iOS, this library provides a simple interface to store data in a key-value format for offline mode.
+Using DiskCache for Android and PINCache for iOS, this library provides a simple interface to store data in a key-value format for offline mode.

 ## Installation